Horse racing in the Philippines: 2000s

 A sign at the Metro Manila Turf Club Race Track in Malvar and Tanauan City, Batangas, Philippines.
 This horseracing club opened in February 2013.

 In 2000, Executive Order No. 296 was signed by Philippine President Joseph Estrada to integrate the "personnel, programs and resources" of the National Stud Farm with other units and agencies managed by the Department of Agriculture.
 With this Order the Stud Book Division became the Stud Book and Animal Registry Division (SBARD), placing it under the control of the Bureau and Animal Industry (BAI).
 With the same Order, the Stud Book Division became the Stud Book Authority of the Philippines (SBAP).

 In 2001, three Japanese-owned thoroughbred horses bred in the Philippines were exported to Japan, and were proven to be of horseracing quality "at par" with racehorses bred in other countries.
+All of them were sired by Heza Gone West and was bred by Manuel G. Viray, their names were Spectre, Regal Western, and Ira's Dream.

 In 2003, the Philippine National Stud Book Division was transferred from the Department of Agriculture to the Philippine Racing Commission, a bureau that was directly under the control of the Office of the President of the Philippines.
 The executive order was approved by Philippine President Gloria Macapagal Arroyo.
 Also in 2003, the offices and racetrack of the MJCI were transferred to Carmona, Cavite at the San Lazaro Leisure Park (SLLP), a 77 ha complex.

 In 2004, after the start of the transfer of personnel, programs, and other resources of the Stud Book Division to the Philippine Racing Commission, The Philippine Stud Book Volume III was published, recording the breeding activities of 676 Thoroughbred mares from 1999 until 2002.
 Also in 2004, the first MARHO Founders Cup (also known as the "Pearl Stakes") horseracing festival was started by the founders of MARHO to celebrate the organization's foundation.